kc0tfb/G35marquee/README.md

 I spent an evening annoying my girlfriend by making the display turn lots of ugly colors in search of 14 nice ones (plus black and white) to form the palette defined in G35font.h.
-She still thinks "peach" is a little off, but oh, well. ;)   You're welcome to comment out the section of G35_textDisplay() that handles special effects and replace it with the one that allows fine-tuning of colors, left in for this purpose should you wish to alter or add to the color palette.
-Once you're happy with your color tweaks, immortalize them in the top section of G35font.h.
+She still thinks "peach" is a little off, but oh, well.  ;) You're welcome to fine-tune colors, see the comments in the code for hints.

 Speaking of special effects, within a string, you may: change the foreground color, fill the buffer with foreground or background color, swap